springernature/frontend-playbook/practices/accessibility.md

 Thus the impact of disability is radically changed on the Web because the Web removes barriers to communication and interaction that many people face in the physical world.
 However, when websites, web technologies, or web tools are badly designed, they can create barriers that exclude people from using the Web.

 It is essential that the Web be accessible in order to provide equal access and equal opportunity to people with diverse abilities.
-Indeed, the [UN Convention on the Rights of Persons with Disabilities](https://www.un.org/development/desa/disabilities/) recognizes access to information and communications technologies, including the Web, as a basic human right.
+Indeed, the [UN Convention on the Rights of Persons with Disabilities](https://www.un.org/development/desa/disabilities/) recognises access to information and communications technologies, including the Web, as a basic human right.

 Accessibility supports social inclusion for people with disabilities as well as others, such as older people, people in rural areas, and people in developing countries.

 ## Why we care about accessibility